-Provide hostel subsidy for needy undergraduate students to meet student hostel expenses (each eligible student will be offered a hostel subsidy up to \$8,000 per year.
-The maximum amount in 2015/16 and 2016/17 is subject to adjustment in line with the movement of the Consumer Price Index (A)) Major Eligibility Criteria - Full-time undergraduates of public-funded or self-financing locally-accredited programmes at degree level; - eligible for assistance under the Tertiary Student Finance Scheme Publicly-funded Programmes or the Financial Assistance Scheme for Post-secondary Students and have passed the income test and asset test of the Student Finance Office of the Working Family and Student Financial Assistance Agency; - resided in student hostels provided by their institutions; and - confirmed by their institutions to have resided in student hostels in the semesters of the implementation period.
-Progress and Evaluation
+Provide hostel subsidy for needy undergraduate students to meet student hostel expenses (in 2014/15 school year, each eligible student was offered a hostel subsidy up to \$8,000 per year.
+The maximum amount in 2015/16 and 2016/17 school year is subject to adjustment in line with the movement of the Consumer Price Index (A))

+- Full-time undergraduates of publicly-funded or self-financing locally-accredited programmes at degree level; - eligible applicants of the Tertiary Student Finance Scheme Publiclyfunded Programmes or the Financial Assistance Scheme for Postsecondary Students and have passed the means test of the Student Finance Office of the Working Family and Student Financial Assistance Agency; - resided in student hostels provided by their institutions; and - confirmed by their institutions to have resided in student hostels in the semesters of the implementation period.

-12 Increasing the academic expenses grant under the Financial Assistance Scheme for Post-secondary Students
+Increasing the academic expenses grant under the Financial Assistance Scheme for Postsecondary Students